2023 Conventional Loan Limits Updated

-These homeowners can take advantage of the equity and new loan rates and tap into the home’s value with a conforming loan refinance.
+These homeowners can take advantage of the equity and new mortgage rates and tap into the home’s value with a conforming loan refinance.

 New Loan Limits Apply to Investment Loans as Well

-The new conventional loan limits are applicable to both homeowners and investment property loans.
+The new loan limits are applicable to both homeowners and investment property loans.

 As mentioned above, Fannie Mae and Freddie Mac will allow qualified borrowers to purchase a multi-unit home.

-Keep in mind that some lenders will have additional mortgage overlays for an investment loan compared to a loan for someone wishing to move into the property as their main residence.
+Keep in mind that some lenders will have additional mortgage overlays for investment loans compared to a loan for someone wishing to move into the property as their main residence.